Tactics of Counter-power And so the weekend draws to a close. The future is alarming, but hopefully...

 Laying the foundations for a post-capitalist society will require the building of diverse forms of social organisation, an emphasis on building non-capitalist forms of consciousness, and finding new sites of struggle.
 For Plan C, this currently means pursuing the combined strategies of social strike, directional demands and radical municipalism, but we want to learn from your perspectives, strategies and modes of organising.

 At Fast Forward 2017 we want to delve further into these ideas, to discuss, imagine and develop what it means to build commons and build counter-power.

 We want you to join us for three days of talks, workshops, parties, childcare, food and commoning!

-The full event programme will be released during the Summer.
+The full event programme will be released in August.